 (9) The denial of sleep.

 (10) The denial of shelter, clothing, bedding, or restroom facilities.

 (12) Organized social ostracism, such as codes of silence.

 (13) The use of chemical restraints, except by order of a physician.

 (14) The use of mechanical restraints with approval by the department of youth services.

-(M) Written policy, procedure and practice provide that the facility does not discriminate on the basis of race, religion, national origin, gender, or disability.
+(L) Written policy, procedure and practice provide that the facility does not discriminate on the basis of race, religion, national origin, gender, sexual orientation or disability.

-(N) A CCF shall use an isolation room only in accordance with written CCF policy, which has the prior approval of the department, and if revised resubmitted for approval.
+(M) A CCF shall use an isolation room only in accordance with written CCF policy, which has the prior approval of the Ohio department of youth services, and if revised resubmitted for approval.